geekpascal/geekpascal/README.md

 - 👋 Hi, I’m @geekpascal
 - 👀 I’m interested in full stack development
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning Node.js, Python and Postgresql
 - 💞️ I’m looking to collaborate on projects that can help me grow.
 - 📫 How to reach me @ihenkwoaba on twitter